The state of Divorce in Washington State from 2009 to 2019

 A lot of us have already heard the statistic, ‘50% of all marriages end in divorce’.

-But, is this really true?
+Is this really true?
 And what’s the divorce rate in Washington state?
-Well, a lot of people do get divorced, but do half of all marriages end in divorce?
+A lot of people do get divorced, but do half of all marriages end in divorce?

 The Washington State Department of Health Highlights stated that there were 45,542 marriages and 24,938 divorces in 2018, and 46,263 marriages and 25,231 divorces in 2017.
 The ratio of marriages to divorces stay consistent all the way back to 2009.

 This would mean we could predict that in Washington State about 50-55% of marriages will end in divorce.
-So, in Washington, maybe 50% of marriages do end in divorce.
+In Washington, maybe 50% of marriages do end in divorce.